goatgirl86/Final_Project_Wildfires/README.md

 *Communication Platforms utilized for group discussions*
 - Slack
 - Google Drive
-- Cell Service (Phone/Text)
-- Email

 ## Data Exploration
-The "All Natural Disasters 1900-2021" dataset was downloaded from *kaggle* and explored using both Google Colab and Pandas.
+The "U.S. Wildfire data (plus other attributes)" dataset was downloaded from *kaggle* and explored using both Google Colab and Pandas.
-- *Entire Dataset:* 45 columns; 16,127 rows
+- *Entire Dataset:* 43 columns; 55,368 rows

 Based on the data, it was determined that the data needed to be cleaned of columns and rows dominated by large numbers of empty cells/values.
 After cleaning, the dataset included the following columns and rows from which subsequent data analyses were performed.
 - *Data Analyzed*
-    - Columns (9): Year, Disaster Group, Disaster Subgroup, Disaster Type, Disaster Subtype, Country, Continent, Total Deaths, Total Affected
+    - Columns ():
-    - Rows: 11,617
+    - Rows:

 ## Data Analysis